-The ODJFS audit staff are currently conducting county sub-recipient monitoring functions on behalf of ODM.
-These monitoring reviews focus on evaluating internal controls related to determining eligibility by county agency staff.
-A technical assistance report is issued to the CDJFS after each review.
+The Ohio Department of Job and Family Services (ODJFS) audit staff currently conduct county subrecipient monitoring on behalf of ODM.
+ODJFS reviews of counties are risk-based and generally cover compliance testing and internal control.
+A technical assistance report is issued after each review.
 These reports are provided to help improve processes and internal controls.